MatthiasNickles/fol2asp/README.md

 References:
 - [1] Joohyung Lee, Ravi Palla (‎2012): "Reformulating the Situation Calculus and the Event Calculus in the General Theory of Stable Models and in Answer Set Programming".
 In Journal of Artificial Intelligence Research 43, 571-620.
-- [2] Joohyung Lee, Ravi Palla (2009) System f2lp – Computing Answer Sets of First-Order Formulas.
+- [2] Joohyung Lee, Ravi Palla (2009) "System f2lp – Computing Answer Sets of First-Order Formulas".
 In: Erdem E., Lin F., Schaub T. (Eds) Logic Programming and Nonmonotonic Reasoning (LPNMR 2009).
 Lecture Notes in Computer Science (LNCS), vol 5753.
 Springer.
 - [3] Pedro Cabalar, David Pearce, Agustin Valverde (‎2005): "Reducing Propositional Theories in Equilibrium Logic to Logic Programs".
        In Bento C., Cardoso A., Dias G. (eds) Progress in Artificial Intelligence.
 EPIA 2005.
 Lecture Notes in Computer Science, vol 3808.
 Springer.
        (for NNF, rules L1-L5, R1-R5).
-       [3] references [4] Vladimir Lifschitz, Lappoon R. Tang, Hudson Turner (1999): "Nested Expressions in Logic Programs".
-In Annals of Mathematics and Artificial Intelligence (1999) 25: 369
+       [3] references [4] for some of the transformation rules.
-       for some of the transformation rules.
+- [4] Vladimir Lifschitz, Lappoon R. Tang, Hudson Turner (1999): "Nested Expressions in Logic Programs".
+In Annals of Mathematics and Artificial Intelligence (1999) 25: 369.

 #### Installation and call ###